 Michigan’s state CTE leaders put together a CTE Legislative Showcase that involved both exhibits and scheduled visits with legislators.
 Students set up career-based exhibits at the capitol building.
 Each exhibit aimed to provide policymakers with a better idea of the work students do to prepare for their careers (e.g., culinary arts students provided food samplings at their exhibit).

 Additionally, CTE administrators timed visits with local legislators so that they coincided with this event.
 The Office of Career and Technical Education provided every legislator with a packet of information; many of the materials in the packet carried the CTE: Learning that works for Michigan brand.
-The packets also included phone screen wipes with the CTE logo on them.
+The packets also included free iphone screen wipes with the CTE logo on them.

 In one day, policymakers in Michigan were able to see the CTE branding materials in their packets, hear about CTE from CTE administrators, and experience CTE in action at the CTE showcase.
 This was a terrific way to make a lasting impression on policymakers and help them to understand the ways in which they can support CTE.